Enterprise Services Learning Development Program participant attendance and fee waiver policy

 - The participant's agency gives the employee inaccurate class dates, times, locations, or driving instructions.

-- Students do not receive iCal from the Learning Management System.
+- Students do not receive iCal from the Washington State Learning Center.
 Students are responsible for knowing which days class is occurring.

 - A participant has been enrolled in the wrong class (meaning either a different than intended class title or a class date) by the agency and agency staff did not notice the error until after the cancel date (but prior to the start date of the class), and the class is running with low enrollment the agency will be charged for the class.
 DES commits funds to the vendor at the class cancel date.